-Short term parking is available at the meters in front of the both the main building of the College and the Annex.
+Short term parking is available with meter parking on the streets around the main building of the College and the Annex.
 The parking lot to the west of the College's main building is reserved for visitors and adjunct faculty.
 Unauthorized cars in the visitor lot will be towed at the owner's expense.
 Students may be fined \$25 per occurrence for unauthorized parking in the school lot.
-There is paid parking available across the street from the main campus and at parking meters and lots within a block of the College's main building.
-Students are encouraged to utilize public transportation whenever possible due to the high parking fees.
-Denver College of Nursing provides a locked bicycle and scooter cage and student lockers, but does not assume responsibility for items stored in these locations.
+There is a paid parking lot across the street from the main campus with discounted fees for DCN students.
+Students are encouraged to utilize public transportation whenever possible.
+Denver College of Nursing provides a locked bicycle and scooter cage and student lockers but does not assume responsibility for items stored in these locations.